 You will also need to copy your API Key from this page later in the tutorial.

 For the next step, you will need to clone the API project.
-The API project is a simple Node.js API application with a root endpoint and another endpoint for fetching a collection of users.
+The API you are using for this example is a simple Node.js API application with a root endpoint and another endpoint for fetching a collection of users.
 Clone the project by running this command:

 Once the cloning process is complete, go into the root of the project and install the dependencies: